mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 #=> {"Evi" => 8, "Hoobie" => 5, "Bogart" => 6, "Poly" => 6, "Annabelle" => 2, "Ditto" => 5}
 ```

+## Release 1: Teach Others
+Once you complete your challenge, Identify and describe the ruby method you implemented.
+Teach your
+accountability group how to use the methods.

+## Release 2: Commit and Push
+Push your solution to GitHub!

+You may want to email your accountability group your solution (and driver test code if you modified it).

+## Release 3: Reflect
+Use the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md) and also discuss the following in the reflection section of the [my_solution](my_solution.rb) file:

+What did you learn about researching and explaining your research to others?

-## Release 1: Push your solutions and grab others!
+## Release 4: Update your solution
-Push your solutions to your repo on GitHub, then find your accountability groups' solutions.
-Review them.
+ When you get all of the solutions, paste them into your file as well.
+Review the solutions they created.
 Which existing methods did they use?
 Try to use them based on the instructions your group-mate included.

-## Release 2: Reflect
+## Release 5: Commit and Push
-Use the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md) and also discuss the following in the reflection section of the [my_solution](my_solution.rb) file:
-What did you learn about researching and explaining your research to others?
+Push your final solution to GitHub.